 Plus they can be easily installed under cabinets, couches, TVs, and a whole lot more.

-Some smart lightstrips require you to have a separate controlling hub, which is fine if you already have a hub (such as Philips Hue’s hub to control their Lightstrips), but if not, I’d recommend TP-Link Kasa’s smart strips which start at 6.6′ but can be extended up to 33′:
+Some smart lightstrips require you to have a separate controlling hub, which is fine if you already have a hub (such as Philips Hue’s hub to control their Hue Lightstrips).
+But if not, take a look at any third party light strips that support your smart speakers – such as Alexa-compatible lightstrips:

 Have you ever been driving home and thought “it’d be really useful to have the slow cooker on right about now“?
 Or you were on holiday and wanted to control your plug-in lights in a better way than with mechanical timers?
 Or perhaps you wanted to enforce a “no internet” rule by automatically turning the router off at a set time each night?